JKT48: 2020–2021: First original song, crisis, and restructuration

-Amid the COVID-19 pandemic in Indonesia, one Team T member named Flora Shafiqa Riyadi was announced to be positive for the disease on 28 September 2020.
+On 28 September 2020, amid the COVID-19 pandemic in Indonesia, one member was announced to be positive for COVID-19.
 Over the next month, two more members of the team had also been announced to be positive as well.

 In November 2020, JKT48 announced it would forcibly mass-graduate its members and staffs following the group's crisis due to the pandemic.
-The group had previously announced the 10th generation members of the group, consisted of 11 members, but cancelled their debut following the announcement.
+The group had previously announced the 10th generation members of the group, consisting of 11 members, but cancelled their debut following the announcement.
 On 11 January 2021, the group announced 26 of its members would leave the group, leaving only 33 members.
 They officially left the group mid-March 2021.
 All three teams were then dissolved and the academy stopped its operation.